joernio/joern/joern-cli/frontends/jssrc2cpg/README.md

 jssrc2cpg uses _astgen_ to generate the Babel AST from your JS/TS code.
 Make sure you have it installed.
 See: https://github.com/joernio/astgen

+## Warning

+This is work in progress.
+So really there's not much CPG content generation there yet.
+Use https://github.com/ShiftLeftSecurity/js2cpg for CPG generation for JS/TS code.